 The next year goes down in the history books as the one where the FY 2008 H-1B cap count was reached in just one day.
 By the end of the first day, April 2, 2007 (April 1 was a Sunday), USCIS had received 150,000 cap-subject H-1B petitions!
 Petitions received on April 2nd and 3rd were subject to the legendary lottery.

 In possibly a very early sign that the economy was heading for a slowdown, the cap was not reached until April 8, 2008 for the FY 2009 H-1B visa cap.
 By 2009, well on our way into the Great Recession, the FY 2010 H-1B cap was not reached until December 21, 2009.
 Subsequently, the FY 2011 H-1B cap count was reached on January 26, 2011 and the FY 2012 H-1B visa cap was reached on November 22, 2011.
-The sudden rise in H-1B filings in the final weeks of the FY 2012 H-1B cap race has been seen by many to be a possible sign of an improving economy.
+The sudden rise in H-1B filings in the final weeks of the FY 2012 H-1B cap race was correctly seen seen by many to be a possible sign of an improving economy.
+Every year since 2012 has seen an H-1B Lottery with the cap being filled within days of April 1 (USCIS is now required to accept H-1B petitions during the first 5 business days of April, no matter what.

 The VisaPro H-1B Petition Timeline